 Destination Vets Summer School

-Applications will open in Spring 2020.
+Applications will open in Spring 2021.
 Please register your interest using the survey below and will we contact you when applicaitons open.
 The summer school will take place over two days in the last week of June 2021.
 Exact date TBC.

-Destination Vets is a one day widening participation summer school for Year 12 students which takes place at the University of Liverpool, in our Institute of Veterinary Science campus, Leahurst.
+Destination Vets is a two day widening participation summer school for Year 12 students which takes place at the University of Liverpool, in our Institute of Veterinary Science campus, Leahurst.

 What Does It Involve?

-The day is a detailed overview of life as a veterinary science student at the University of Liverpool, including lecture and practical based activities, as well as guidance around the application process.
+The days are a detailed overview of life as a veterinary science student at the University of Liverpool, including lectures and practical based activities, as well as guidance around the application process.

 The summer school aims to develop confident, well informed applicants to the University’s Veterinary Science programme, who are from a widening participation background.
-Destination Vets runs in July of each year for one day with optional follow up or additional activities you will be contacted about throughout the year, there is no charge to take part.
+Destination Vets runs in the summer of each year for two days with optional follow up or additional activities you will be contacted about throughout the year, there is no charge to take part.

 Who Can Apply?